ahmedmaher05/LLG-MP/README.md

 - [x] Implementing a simple route traffic detector feedback using google analytics to user behavior anonimously for future modifications
 - [x] Opensubtitles integration
 - [x] opening media at saved words occurrence
-- [ ] Implementation of user authentication system & synchronization between different instances of LLG-MP for group learning remotely
+- [ ] Implementation of user authentication system & synchronization between different instances of LLG Media Player for group learning remotely
 - [ ] Adding a torrent client
 - [ ] Making the media player cross platform and signing it in both appstore and windows store